DenGrg/OnboardingDocumentation/ca_general_overview.md

 The campaign should be present on the following channels: YouTube (2 formats), Facebook (2 formats) & Twitter (6 formats).
 The campaign needs to be translated to 10 different markets.

-Lets just calculate all how manny different creatives are needed:
+Lets just calculate how manny different creatives are needed:

 ```
 Each format needs atleast 6 different creatives, one for each product.
 Then you need to multiply this by 10 for each of the different languages.

   products = 6
   YouTube = 2